twilligon/claude-backup/README.md

 Because of how our incremental sync works, if `claude-backup` is interrupted, the next sync must start from scratch.
 This is moderately easy to fix but I'm lazy :)

-As a backup tool, we *retain deleted chats* by default.
-To start from scratch and delete our local copies of deleted chats, manually delete the `backup_dir` or run `claude-backup --ignore-cache`.
+As a backup tool, we *retain deleted chats* (and old branches of extant chats) by default.
+To delete local copies, manually delete the corresponding `.json` from `backup_dir` or start from scratch by deleting `backup_dir` or running `claude-backup --ignore-cache`.

 By default, `claude-backup` attempts to authenticate to `claude.ai` by extracting a session cookie from your browser.
 If this doesn't work (and frankly if this does work you should be sandboxing things better!) you must manually do the same.
 For Chrome et al., to https://claude.ai in your browser, open *Developer tools* with F12 or Ctrl+Shift+I, navigate to the *Application* tab (it may be hidden under *⋮* > *More tools* > *Application*), and copy the value of the `sessionKey` cookie.
 (Firefox should be [similar](https://firefox-source-docs.mozilla.org/devtools-user/storage_inspector/index.html).)
 Then set the `CLAUDE_SESSION_KEY` environment variable to this cookie when running `claude-backup`: